celariss/heating_control_server/README.md

 And it depends on following python 3 libraries :
 - [paho-mqtt] -  Eclipse Paho MQTT Python client library
+- [PyYAML] - PyYAML is a YAML parser and emitter for Python

 ## Server Architecture